 The historic city of York has barely changed throughout the years.
-During this time, the York City Walls have remained in a remarkable condition, almost intact centuries after they were first built and can now be walked, free of charge!
-Taking a stroll along the York Bar Walls (you’ll get to know more about this peculiar name later) is a must for both locals and tourists and certainly a great way to get to know more about the rich history of York.
+During this time, the York City Walls have remained in a remarkable condition, almost intact centuries after they were first built.
+And they can now be walked, free of charge!
+Taking a stroll along the York Bar Walls (you’ll get to know more about this peculiar name later) is a must for both locals and tourists.
+And of course, a great way to get to know more about the rich history of York.

 The York Walls stand as the longest medieval town walls in England (they’re 3.4km or 2 miles long!), and also the best preserved.
 They can be accessed through four main and two secondary gates.
 But before we dwell on these, let me tell you all about the amazing history of the York City Walls.

-I’ve said it before but when it comes to brunch (or food in general for that matter), it’s absolutely no secret that this gal is a pretty big fan.
+I’ve said it before but when it comes to brunch, it’s absolutely no secret that I’m a pretty big fan.
 After doing a bit of digging for the best brunch in Glasgow (where we recently stayed for a long weekend), we came across Singl-end and what was a serious calling of delicious vegetarian and vegan meals and freshly baked loaves – all under one roof!
-We wasted approximately zero minutes in heading to the Singl-end Garnethill and before we knew it, we had a table for two ready to give us the energy we needed for our little explore around the city.
+Naturally, we wasted approximately zero minutes in heading to the Singl-end Garnethill.
+Before we knew it, we had a table for two ready to give us the energy we needed for our little explore around the city.

 When it comes to travel, one of my favourite things is familiarising myself with the trendiest spots, cultural musts and most exciting places to eat in whatever our next destination is.
-As someone who is constantly on the lookout for new places to add to my little travel book, I cannot bear lazying around and absolutely have to visit as many different spots as humanly possible.
+As someone who is constantly on the lookout for new places to add to my little travel book, I can’t bear lazying around.
+I absolutely have to visit as many different spots as humanly possible!
 A control freak, I know.

-There aren’t many cities that I fall head over heels for at first sight, but I have to admit Edinburgh won me over from the very beginning.
+There aren’t many cities that I fall head over heels for at first sight.
+But I have to admit Edinburgh won me over from the very beginning.
 Having never been to Scotland before, I was really excited to see bagpipers in person – something that had been on my travel bucket list for quite a while!
 Thankfully, they were far better than Ross’ bagpipe performance in Friends!
 That being said, how could I possibly not include a bunch of recommendations to make your time in the Scottish capital far more enjoyable?
 Shall we go ahead with my best things to do in Edinburgh?